DHCP Relays

 DHCP Agent Information Option (Option 82)

 Cumulus Linux supports DHCP Agent Information Option 82, which allows a DHCP relay to insert circuit or relay specific information into a request that the switch forwards to a DHCP server.
-You can use the following options:
+In addition to enabling DHCP Agent Information Option 82, you can:

-- Remote ID includes information that identifies the relay agent, such as the MAC address.
+- Configure a remote ID, which includes information that identifies the relay agent, such as the MAC address.
 By default, this is the system MAC address of the device on which DHCP relay is running.

-The following example enables Option 82 and sets the remote ID to be MAC address 44:38:39:BE:EF:AA.
-The remote ID is a custom string (up to 255 characters in length).
+command.
+The following example configures the remote ID to be the MAC address 44:38:39:BE:EF:AA.

 -